About

 Overview

-MGS 2026 will take place over five days in Nottingham 13–17 April 2026.
+MGS 2026 will take place over four and a half days in Nottingham 13–17 April 2026.
 A total of eight courses will be run, each consisting of 4–5 hours of lectures and a similar number of exercise classes.
 Three courses are introductory, four will cover more advanced topics, and one course will be given by an invited speaker.
 Participants are suggested to attend around four courses in total.

 Courses